 Step 2: Create an Order

-Next, publishers should create an order for advertisers, here, publishers set size, and prices of Ads, and assign the number of creatives to specific line items.
+Next, publishers should create an order for advertisers, here, publishers set the size, and prices of Ads, and assign the number of creatives to specific line items.

 - Name: create an appropriate name for the order.